 It is important to understand that just because you are a member of a protected class and sustain an adverse job action does not mean that you have a discrimination claim.
 The reason for the differing treatment or harassment you are experiencing is crucial.
 In simple terms, you must show that your employer (or its employees or supervisors) has a discriminatory bias toward you and it is that discriminatory bias or intent that is the reason for the adverse action.
 Did the offender make repeated disparaging remarks about your race, national origin, or gender?
 Were you told you are not ‘up with the times’ and turned down for a promotion to find out the job was given to someone 20 years your junior?
 Were you a star employee until you became pregnant and took a maternity leave and now cannot do anything right?
 These situations tend to show a discriminatory intent.
 On the other hand, if you have an equal opportunity bully for a supervisor you are not likely to have a successful claim no matter how mean or demeaning the treatment.

 5) The Burden Shifting Stage

 Once you have established the above, you have established what the law calls your prima facie case.
 The burden then shifts to your employer to provide a non-discriminatory explanation for its (or its employees and supervisors) conduct.
 All your employer needs to show is that there is some legitimate basis for the action taken against you.
 If your employer meets this showing, the burden shifts back to you to prove that the stated, non-discriminatory reason is a pretext and that the real reason is discrimination.

 These are the basics.
 Determining the reasons for the differing treatment you are experiencing and whether it constitutes unlawful discrimination requires extensive knowledge of the laws and a detailed analysis of your particular situation.
-If you have questions about your work environment and how you are being treated you should contact an experienced Kansas City discrimination attorney.
+If you have questions about your work environment and how you are being treated you should contact an experienced Overland Park discrimination attorney.
 Contact Swartz Law online or by calling (816) 444-8900.